Aggie Days Teacher Info

 * Relax, enjoy, and have fun!

-* Please ensure that all Aggie Days visitors know the location of the wash stands so that they may wash their hands after touching the animals.
+* Please ensure that all Aggie Days visitors know the location of the WASH STANDS so that they may wash their hands after touching the animals.
+The hand washing stands are centrally located in the center-front and rear area of the Aggie Days exhibition hall.
 Hand sanitizer dispensers will also be located throughout the exhibition hall.

 * Alberta's agriculture means animals, and hay and straw dust.
 Teachers are asked to be aware of any students with allergic problems well before the date of their Aggie Days visit.
 These students might be medicated before arival or asked not to attend this excursion.